jkruczkowska/crypteacher/README.md

 # Crypto Recommendation Service - Crypteacher

 ##
 `If you're new to cryptocurrencies - don't worry!
-We are here to help you choose the best cryptocurrency to invest in.
+We are here to help you choose the best cryptocurrency to invest in.`

-This service provides cryptocurrency price statistics so, you can see what can make you rich and happy!
+`This service provides cryptocurrency price statistics so, you can see what can make you rich and happy!`

-Just get started, invest and count your income!
+`Just get started, invest and count your income!
-TO THE MOON!!! ` :rocket:
+TO THE MOON!!! ` :rocket: :rocket: :rocket:

 ## Running directly